 Lamb’s Quarters Habitat

 This plant grows like a weed.
 It loves disturbed areas like old lots and construction sites, but is also commonly found in wooded clearings or fields and along riversides.
 Sometimes whole lots will be taken over by this edible plant.
 Just be careful eating any plants that are growing in lots that have been used for industry recently.

 Identifying Lamb’s Quarters

-Lamb’s quarters’ leaves are differentiated by their unique shape and the powdery white coating on them, often making the plant appear from a distance to be covered in dust.
+Lamb’s quarters’ (chenopodium spp.) leaves are differentiated by their unique shape and the powdery white coating on them, often making the plant appear from a distance to be covered in dust.
 This coating causes water to bead off the leaves.

 The leaves are relatively small with slightly toothed edges, shaped more or less like little triangular goose feet.
 This is why plants in the family are often referred to as goosefoot.
 Different types of goosefoot can have narrower and different-shaped leaves, but the powdery coating is a good giveaway that you have one of the choice edible varieties.
 The first pair of leaves on lamb’s quarters is opposite, and other leaf pairs are alternate on the stems.
 Leaves have tiny white hairs on them.